takuya/php-letencrypt-acme-dns/README.md

 ### Example Two of DNS server
 If you uses two dns server , you can set dns per domain.

-For example , to issie two domain in SAN.
+For example , Cert with two domain in SAN.

 | cert | domain                                   |
 |---|------------------------------------------|